 The tables below list mParticle’s Default Limits.
 Enterprise customers should contact their Customer Success Manager for custom limits.

-mParticle can recieve data across many channels, and limits are not always enforced in the same way for each channel.
+mParticle can receive data across many channels, and limits are not always enforced in the same way for each channel.
 Where appropriate, the details section of each table describes how limits affect SDK data - received from mParticle’s native SDKs - and S2S or ‘server-to-server’ data.
 S2S data includes data received via the Events API, and from partner feeds.

 ---|---|---|

-Event name length | 256 characters | SDK will log an error and the event will not be uploaded.
-For S2S data, names exceeding the limit will be truncated. |
+Event name length | 256 characters | SDK logs an error and the event is not uploaded.
+For S2S data, names exceeding the limit is truncated. |

-Event attribute name length | 256 characters | SDK will log an error and no attributes will be set for the event.
-S2S will truncate the attribute name. |
+Event attribute name length | 256 characters | SDK logs an error and no attributes are set for the event.
+S2S truncates the attribute name. |

-Event attribute value length | 4096 characters | SDK will log an error and no attributes will be set for the event. |
+Event attribute value length | 4096 characters | SDK logs an error and no attributes are set for the event. |

-User attributes per event batch | 100 | SDK will allow only 100 attributes per user and will log an error you attempt to create additional attributes. |
+User attributes per event batch | 100 | SDK allows only 100 attributes per user and logs an error if you attempt to create additional attributes. |

-User attribute name length | 256 characters | SDK will log an error and no attributes will be set. |
+User attribute name length | 256 characters | SDK logs an error and no attributes are set. |

-User attribute value length | 4096 characters | SDK will log an error and no attributes will be set. |
+User attribute value length | 4096 characters | SDK logs an error and no attributes are set. |

-User attribute list | 1000 Entries | SDK will log an error and no attributes will be set. |
+User attribute list | 1000 Entries | SDK logs an error and no attributes are set. |

-User attribute list entry length | 512 characters | SDK will log an error and no attributes will be set. |
+User attribute list entry length | 512 characters | SDK logs an error and no attributes are set. |

 ---|---|---|

-Total batch size | 128KB | If this limit is exceeded, the SDK will automatically attempt to break up the batch into multiple smaller batches. |
+Total batch size | 128KB | If this limit is exceeded, the SDK automatically attempts to break up the batch into multiple smaller batches. |

 ---|---|---|

 Unique event names and Screen Names per workspace | 1000 | New unique event names over the limit are dropped from incoming data.
-This limit is configurable, but proliferating unique event names usually indicate problems with your data and can impact performance of both the mParticle dashboard and your apps, therefore it will not be raised except where absolutely necessary. |
+You can request this limit be raised, but proliferating unique event names usually indicate problems with your data and can impact performance of both the mParticle dashboard and your apps.
+Therefore, the limit won’t be raised except where absolutely necessary. |

 ---|---|---|